 St. Paul is experiencing something of a renaissance at the moment, getting its groove back in new and exciting ways.
-The most exciting of those ways?
-Dining.
+The most exciting of those ways, certainly, lies within the restaurant industry.

 It’s important to note that there has always been good food in St. Paul.
 Respect to Fasika, Ngon, the restaurants of Little Mekong and Hmongtown Marketplace, Homi Restaurant and El Burrito Mercado, and early trailblazers like Joan’s in the Park and (one of our favorites) Tongue in Cheek.